Make Yourself at Home

 Is Hal Ditmar a juvenile delinquent or merely a maladjusted youth?
-When he slugs a cinema manager nearly everyone considers him the former
+When he slugs a cinema manager nearly everyone considers him the former.

-Dramatised in thirteen parts by HUGH LEONARD
+Dramatised in thirteen parts by Hugh Leonard

 This new serial is just over halfway through and our hero Nicholas has suffered greatly at the hands of the cruel schoolmaster Mr. Squeers.
 But Nicholas is not free of Squeers yet: for in today's episode Squeers pays a visit to his uncle Ralph and together they plot to get even with Nicholas...

 Meanwhile Nicholas and his simple friend Smike have left Vincent Crummles's company of strolling players and set out for London after receiving a note that Kate is in danger.

 As Nicholas hurries back he overhears a conversation in a restaurant.